-JD practices and teaches western nondenominational Mindfulness.
-He is a certified Mindfulness teacher.
-He has earned a Postgraduate Diploma in Studies in Mindfulness from the University of Aberdeen in Scotland, and a MBA from Rice University in Texas.
-You can learn more about him in the About page here and about courses he is teaching in the Events page here.
+JD Walther is a certified mindfulness teacher.
+He has earned a Postgraduate Diploma in Studies in Mindfulness from the University of Aberdeen in Scotland and an MBA from Rice University in Houston, Texas.
+Currently, JD is studying how mindfulness supports leader adaptive behavior.
+You can learn more about him on the About page, the courses he is guiding and other services on the Guiding page.

 What are the benefits of Mindfulness?
-Jeremy Sutton, PhD in the web article Why is Mindfulness Important? created a diagram from Dr. Shapiro’s excellent book about science and practice of mindfulness, Rewire Your Mind: Discover the Science and Practice of Mindfulness (2020), capturing many of the potential benefits in a single diagram:
+Jeremy Sutton, PhD in the web article Why is Mindfulness Important? created a diagram from Dr. Shapiro’s excellent book about science and practice of mindfulness, Rewire Your Mind: Discover the Science and Practice of Mindfulness (2020).
+He shows many of the potential benefits in a single diagram:

 The many potential benefits shown above come from published scientific research.